minio/docs/source/security/minio-identity-management/user-management.rst

 Service Accounts
 ----------------

-MinIO service accounts are child identities of a MinIO User.
-Each service account inherits its privileges based on the :ref:`policies <minio-policy>` attached to it's parent user *or* those groups in which the parent user has membership.
+MinIO service accounts are child identities of an authenticated MinIO user, including :ref:`externally managed identities
+<minio-authentication-and-identity-management>`.
+Each service account inherits
+its privileges based on the :ref:`policies <minio-policy>` attached to it's parent user *or* those groups in which the parent user has membership.
 Service accounts also support an optional inline policy which further restricts access to a subset of actions and resources available to the parent user.

 A MinIO user can generate any number of service accounts.
 This allows application owners to generate arbitrary service accounts for their applications